 - Do not pay anything upfront, it is always a scam!

-Credit repair company is a company that helps people fix their credit score.
+A Credit repair company is a company that helps people fix their credit scores.
 They have the knowledge and experience to help you get your credit back on track.

 Call on (888) 803-7889 & aware of credit repair scams online.